Logo

 Potential Penalties for HOAs

-When a Homeowners' Association (HOA) engages in discriminatory or retaliatory practices, it may face significant legal repercussions:
+When a Homeowners' Association (HOA) engages in discriminatory or retaliatory practices, it may face legal repercussions that depend on the facts and the type of enforcement action:

-Mandatory Training and Policy Revisions: Courts may require HOAs to implement comprehensive training programs for board members and revise policies to ensure compliance with fair housing laws.
+Mandatory Training and Policy Revisions: Courts or agencies may require HOAs to implement training programs for board members and revise policies to improve compliance with fair housing laws.

 Rights Of Homeowners